Want to start your own business, build your brand and create a passive income? Print on demand makes your first steps in eCommerce a lot simpler.

 Once you sign up, you can open your own collection, which is basically your store.
 You can choose to promote both your own designs and others’.
 The site also provides you with free promo images when you upload your designs, so you know your collection will have a professional look.

 Signing up is free and pricing is flexible—to a degree.
-As an artist, you can set your price within a provided range.
+As an artist, you can set your price within the provided range.
 For every product sold with your design, you receive 10% of the retail price.
 But SunFrog offers commissions for sales as well.
 For any sale you make, you receive 15% of the retail price, regardless of design ownership.
 If you sell your own designs, the two commissions add up to 25% of the retail price.
 Payment can be received via PayPal, Payoneer, direct bank deposit, or wire transfer.

 As an artist, you maintain ownership of your designs, but give some usage rights to SunFrog.